 Be inspired by new literary work as writers consider their relationship with Utah.

-Find online and socially-distanced events that shine a light on Utah's creative industry.
+Explore online events and recorded discussions that shine a light on Utah's creative industry.

 A Utah Celebration

-Enjoy a conversation with Utah historians and the Department of Heritage & Art's Public Historian Brad Westwood
+Enjoy a conversation with Utah historians and the Department of Cultural & Community Engagement's Public Historian Brad Westwood

 Pioneering the Vote: The Untold Story of Suffragists in Utah and the West

 Utah BetterDays2020 former executive director Neylan Baines, talks about her book which is a “a shot across the bow,” with the intent of urging historians--and the American public--to include women’s history, not just from the East, but also from the interior West (Wyoming, Utah, Colorado and Idaho).
 This is a Utah women history story, a Utah history story, and a statehood story.

 Listen to the Vote Podcast on the Heritage & Arts Web Site

 Sons of Utah Pioneers, Their Magazine "The Pioneer" & Statehood Anniversary